 In addition to your characters skills, your characters standing with the corporation that runs the station and the faction it is aligned to has an effect on the total tax that is paid for each transaction.

 Besides station trading, which is usually highly competitive and difficult to start out with, there are several other ways to earn from trading.
 I used these methods myself to get started trading and earning my first billion.

-As you can see from the image you can know that a order is from an NPC since it expires after more than 90 days (which is the max for players).
+As you can see from the image, you can know that this order is from an NPC since it expires after more than 90 days (which is the max for players).

 This method is similar to blueprint trading in that you trade racial specific skillbooks (try looking at T2 related skills, such as railgun specialization) between regions.
-There is however also a possibility for profit by simply re-listing skillbooks at the trade hub in the same region.
-Skillbooks generally have a higher turnover, meaning that the sell faster, opening up the possibility of a decent profit by moving them within the same region.
+There is, however, also a possibility for profit by simply re-listing skillbooks at the trade hub in the same region.
+Skillbooks generally have a higher turnover, meaning that they sell faster, opening up the possibility of a decent profit by moving them within the same region.

 There are a few systems in Eve Online which are known for heavy traffic from mission runners.
 This offers potential profit from trading in the items that mission runners need to complete their missions, which is usually ammo and other consumables.

 The offside of this is the potential of competition as these trade hubs have been in the same spot for ages and a lot of mission runners have taken up trading in these spots as a way to supplement their daily income.

 #4 - Incursion Hubs

 Much in the same way as mission hubs, for each incursion, there are pop up hubs where players gather to team up and organize themselves before running the incursion.
 In these systems, a profit can be made from ammo, other consumables and even some ships and modules in the same way as in mission hubs.